KaiFig/Unit_3/Project/read_me.md

 result = db.search(query=query)
 hometeamname, awayteamname, home_score, away_score, location, date1, user_id, game_id = result[0]
 ```
-**Fig x** The code above shows the code for my home sceen.
+**Fig 12** The code above shows the code for my home sceen.
 On my home screen, there is a table, showcasing the record table in the "my_application.db" database.
 To get the data from the database, I use the query variable and the result which calls on a function in the class database worker in the main python file.
 The use of SQL commands enables me to get the data very easily from the database and showcase it, showing the user all the data they have saved in the record database.

 ## OOP structures
 OOP or object-orientated programing is when the code is structured around objects instead of regular coding practices.
 Each object represents an action or object with properties.
 It uses classes and each class has different functions to do different actions.
 Also it is possible to inherit from class to class, increasing simplicity and reducing redunancies in the code